jwdinker/front_end_projects/packages/use_virtual_list/readme.md

 # useVirtualList

-useVirtualList is a hook that virtualizes elements to improve performance of scrollable and swipe-able list when dealing with a large amount of elements.
+useVirtualList is a react hook that virtualizes elements to improve performance of scrollable and swipe-able list when dealing with a large amount of elements.
 A virtualized list only renders elements in and around the virtual area to prevent the DOM from being overloaded with elements, consequently, slowing down the browser.

 ![virtual_list_explainer.png](virtual_list_explainer.png)